Different Diagnostic Tests for Asthma

 At this point, if your healthcare provider thinks that you might have asthma, then the next step is a physical examination to check out your eyes, ears, nose, throat, chest and lungs, and skin.
 As part of the physical exam, your healthcare provider may use some special types of diagnostic tests to help figure out if you have asthma, or whether your symptoms have some other cause.

-Your healthcare provider can use several different kinds of tests to help diagnose asthma:
+Your healthcare provider can use several different kinds of diagnostic tests to help diagnose asthma:

 Special breathing tests called lung function tests are used to measure the amount of air that can move in and out of your lungs as you breathe.1-3 The most common types of lung function tests for diagnosing asthma are called: